-To do this, I like to keep in mind the 80/20 rule that says 20% of my actions will achieve 80% of my results.
+To do this, I like to keep in mind the 80/20 rule: 20% of my actions will achieve 80% of my results.
 If there are ten things I could do to try to keep my kids on track for a healthy and happy life, what are the two that are going to have the biggest impact?

 For me, sleep and screen time are the big ones.
 If my kids get a decent night’s sleep, I figure we have a chance at a better tomorrow.
 And if they cross the line, phones are the first to go.
-A very effective punishment, which infuriates them, but also kills a few birds with one stone.
+A very effective punishment, which infuriates them, but also often leads to better sleep.

-My 80/20 rule means I also let a lot of the other stuff go.
+The 80/20 rule means I also let a lot of the other stuff go.
 Sometimes, I worry I’m way too lenient.
 That I’m part of the problem.
 That I should insist on family dinners.
-Up by 9am during COVID even when there’s nothing to do all day.
+Up by 9am during COVID lockdowns even when there’s nothing to do all day.
 Clean rooms.
 Clean clothes.
-It’s entirely possible.
+It’s possible.

 In this post I wrote about three things you could do to build a bit of a safety net for your kids’ mental health: Tell your teenager you’d gladly get them help if they wanted it; plan for challenging experiences in your teen’s life; and teach them how to help their friends who may have mental health challenges.

-Here are a few more resources you can email or text your kids if you see they’re struggling, but won’t agree to get help.
+Here are a few more resources you can email or text your kids if you see they’re struggling, but won’t get help.

 - Wellness and Emotional Support for Youth Online offers free online counselling for Ontario-based kids ages 13 – 24.
 There are no fees, which means your teenager can access a professional counsellor without your involvement, which may be exactly what they want.